Concordium/concordium.github.io/source/mainnet/net/resources/terms-and-conditions-dw.rst

 Concordium Software ApS, Østergade 13, 2., 1100 København K, Denmark.
 CVR no.: 42334758.
 Our email address is contact@concordium.software.

-What you need in order to register with Concordium Mobile Wallet
+What you need in order to register with Concordium Desktop Wallet
 ================================================================

 The following is required to register with Concordium Desktop Wallet: